w3f/w3f-education/docs/Rust/section5/collections.md

 ## Vectors

 The official type declaration of a vector is `Vec<T>`, which represents a list of any generic type `T`.
-We'll go over generics in the next module, but for now, know it used exactly how `T` is used in the `Option<T>` and `Result<T, E>` enums.
+We'll go over generics in the next module, but for now, know it is used exactly how `T` is used in the `Option<T>` and `Result<T, E>` enums.
 Like arrays, Vectors can only store values of the same type.

 To create a new, empty vector, we call the associated method `new()`: